SLU’s Hoft Is Named to National Vaccine Advisory Committee

 Hoft’s term runs through 2024.

-The National Vaccine Program is part of the Office of Infectious Disease Policy and HIV/AIDS (OIDP), which is part of U.S. Department of Health and Human Services (HHS).
+The National Vaccine Program is part of the Office of Infectious Disease Policy and HIV/AIDS (OIDP), which is part of the U.S. Department of Health and Human Services (HHS).

-National Vaccine Advisory Committee members provide peer review, consultation, advice, and recommendations to the Assistant Secretary for Health, in the Secretary’s capacity as the Director of the National Vaccine Program, on matters related to the Program’s responsibilities.
+National Vaccine Advisory Committee members provide peer review, consultation, advice, and recommendations to the Assistant Secretary for Health, in the secretary’s capacity as the director of the National Vaccine Program, on matters related to the program’s responsibilities.

 Responsibilities of the National Vaccine Program include: